anenthusiastic/Stock-tracking-program/README.md

 # Stock-tracking-program

-A Windows Form Application for stock tracking,product adding and removing,sale tracking vs.
+A Windows Form Application for stock tracking,product adding and removing,sale tracking etc.